VictorHerrer0/College_Scorecard_US/README.md

 -- Hello! ✋
 Welcome to one of my very first projects 🥳

+I have always wondered how US-based students decide which university to go for when the time comes...
+So many of them to choose from and yet, no guarantee of getting accepted in any of them.

+That is why in this project I focus on retrieving and exploring a Scorecard dataset, that contains information such as location, admision rate, average cost, etc. for over 6000 universities in the US, to show young students who are about to graduate from high school, that there is a more practical approach towards "College Appplications".

+As I started exploring the Database I felt like it was asking me to keep digging into it and keep developing my queries.
+That is where the name of this project comes from.

 # Dataset 📎
 I took the Data for this project from the U.S. Department of Education.